islalowe/islalowe.github.io/_tabs/outside.md

 [Strava Activity](https://www.strava.com/activities/18467512122)

-Bagged this peak as a three-person team, with Peter and TJ.
+We bagged this peak as a three-person team, with Peter and TJ.
 Peter led every pitch.
 We were racing a windstorm that was politely waiting for us to get down, but it really started whipping as we finished the final rappel, where the rope got stuck.
 Peter tried a 3:1 pulley against a larch to pull the rope but ultimately we left it, and following teams have begun using it as a handline to descend the snow slope below the route.
 We took longer than expected to finish the climb, so the ultimate timeline was:
 - Friday: sleep in Leavenworth
 - Saturday: approach to Lake Vivian